 2. Conduct due diligence on vendors

-3. Track vendors’ performance and obligation fulfillment
+3. Track vendor performance and obligation fulfillment

 4. Connect your contract management software with existing systems